Price Analysis: The Best Value Dash Cams In 2026

 So basically, you decide whether you want to record forward only (1 channel / 1CH), front and rear (2CH), or whether you also want additional channels to record inside the car (3CH and 4CH).
 Then multiply the total number of channels by 100, and you have a good price estimate in dollars.

-Budget tip: If that sounds too expensive and you’d prefer a more affordable cam, you can go as low as about $40 per channel.
-However, dash cams at that price level will usually be less reliable than the more expensive ones, and record inferior video quality.
+Budget tip: If that sounds too expensive and you’d prefer a more affordable cam, you can go as low as about $40-70 per channel.
+Check out part 2 of our Price Analysis series if you’d like to spend a little less.

 Viofo A119 v3 Dash Cam